Farsi vs Dari: Major Similarities and Differences

 • Similarly, the word پيدا in پيدا کردن (“to find”) is pronounced paidaa as in, the first syllable of which rhyming with “pie” in English.

 For example, the word شير can mean either “milk” or “lion”.
-In farsi, they’re both pronounced the same — as shir (rhyming with “sheer” in English).
-In Dari, only the first is pronounced this way, the second being pronounced as sher (like the singer Cher).
+In Iranian Persian, they’re both pronounced the same — as shir (rhyming with “sheer” in English).
+In Afghan Persian, only the first is pronounced this way, the second being pronounced as sher (like the singer Cher).

 Similarly, the long ae vowel is present in the verbal prefix می.
-In Dari, this is normally pronounced me (like a long “mae”), and not mi as it is in Farsi.
+In Dari, this is normally pronounced me (like a long “mae”), and not mi as it is in Iranian Persian.
 See the section on grammar for a couple of examples.

-If you’re interested in learning Persian (Farsi, standard Tehrani accent/dialect), then there’s a whole page of resources there.
+If you’re interested in learning Iranian Persian with a standard Tehrani accent/dialect, then there’s a whole page of resources there.

-But there are far fewer resources for learning Dari.
+But there are far fewer resources for learning Dari, or Afghan Persian.

 The best one we’ve found is Pimsleur.